 Retaining an agent

 Real estate agents and their sales representatives must be registered.
 When retaining an agent it is important to check they are registered in accordance with the Land Agents Act 1994 (SA).
 Registered agents and sales representatives are issued with registration cards which they can produce if requested.
+Any person can search the Consumer and Business Service Online Licencing Portal to check the registration of an agent.

 Sales agency agreement